Hyurl/enhance-req-res/README.md

-This method will automatically perform type checking, If `data` is a buffer, the `res.type` will be set to `application/octet-stream`; if `data` is an object (or array), `res.type` will be set to `application/json`; if `data` is a string, the program will detect if it's `text/plain` `text/html`, `application/xml`, or `application/json`.
+This method will automatically perform type checking, If `data` is a buffer, the `res.type` will be set to `application/octet-stream`; if `data` is an object (or array), `res.type` will be set to `application/json`; if `data` is a string, the program will detect if it's `text/plain`, `text/html`, `application/xml`, or `application/json`.

-This method also check if a response body has been modified or not, if `res.modified` is `false`, a `304 Not Modified` with no body will be sent.
+This method also check if a response body has been modified since the last time, if `res.modified` is `false`, a `304 Not Modified` with no body will be sent.

 ```javascript
 res.send("Hello, World!"); // text/plain